 What should I tell my doctor before taking Xeloda?

 Before you take Xeloda, tell your doctor if you:

 - have been told that you lack the enzyme DPD (dihydropyrimidine dehydrogenase)

 - have any other medical conditions

 - are breastfeeding or plan to breastfeed.
-It is not known if XELODA passes into your breast milk.
-You and your doctor should decide if you will take XELODA or breastfeed.
-You should not do both
+It is not known if Xeloda passes into breast milk.
+Do not breastfeed during treatment with Xeloda.

 - heart problems.
 XELODA can cause heart problems including: heart attack and decreased blood flow to the heart, chest pain, irregular heartbeats, changes in the electrical activity of your heart seen on an electrocardiogram (ECG), problems with your heart muscle, heart failure, and sudden death.
 Stop taking XELODA and call your doctor right away if you get any of the following symptoms: